Name: Email:

-It’s become almost a cliché: quit your job and pursue your passion!
-You won’t hear that here on OutOfYourRut.com.
-Personally, I think that advice is way overused, but it’s also one of the worst pieces of advice to ever give to anyone.
+It?s become almost a clich?: quit your job and pursue your passion!
+Personally, I think that advice is way overused, but it?s also one of the worst pieces of advice to ever give to anyone.
 It sure sounds good, especially to someone who is in a job they hate and wanting nothing more than to abandon ship and jump into something new.
-But the practical reality is usually something much different than expected.
+You won?t hear that advice here on OutOfYourRut.com, despite my conviction that we all need to pursue our passions.
+The practical reality is usually something much different than expected.

 Pursuing your passion should never be a flight of fancy but a well calculated journey.